renatabiniek/writing-room/README.md

 **Testing Approach**

-I tested the site regularly during the developement process, by regularly previewing it in the live server window and inspecting with Google Chrome DevTools at various breakpoints.
-Simultaneously, I was checking any new additons and changes on several different devices available in my household.
+I tested the site regularly during the development process, by regularly previewing it in the live server window and inspecting with Google Chrome DevTools at various breakpoints.
+Simultaneously, I was checking any new additions and changes on several devices available in my household.
 Any issues found, were addressed at that stage and double checked before moving on with the rest of the project.

 Only later in the project, I started using the element.style box in Google Chrome DevTools to play around with styling changes before implementing them into my actual code which could have saved me time and multiple commits for the same element.

-In the final stage of the project, I have tested the site thouroughly with automatic validators and manually on different devices and in several browsers, taking into account user stories from the UX section, as per below.
+In the final stage of the project, I have tested the site thoroughly with automatic validators and manually on different devices and in several browsers, taking into account user stories from the UX section, as per below.

 **User stories testing from the UX section**